Schemsou/Todo-Web-App/README.md

 git clone https://github.com/Schemsou/Todo-Web-App.git
 Install the dependencies by running the following command:
 npm install
 Start the server using the following command:
-npm run server.
+npm run server
 This will start the server at     http://localhost:8000

 ## Documentation
 For more information on how to use the endpoints, please refer to the API documentation at: